Vampurica/DZMS-DayZMissionSystem/README.md

 	If you have DZAI or WickedAI Installed, the DZMS line should go under theirs.

 6. (Optional) Change the settings in DZMSConfig.SQF.

+7. (Optionally Optional) Adjust the files in the ExtConfig folder.

-7. Now just rePack your PBO and enjoy!
+8. Now just rePack your PBO and enjoy!

 --------------------------
 Current Developers